oct15demo/browserUI/README.md

 as described above in
 \*\*\*\*Getting the jsView from Knime Labs\*\*\*\*

-But the source is missing from the sources list and must presently be obtained by downloading the zipped file of all the plugins, roughly 3 GB, and as unzip retains the zip file, you'll need 6.1 GB
+However, the source is missing from the sources list and must presently be obtained by downloading the zipped file of all the plugins, roughly 3 GB, and as unzip retains the zip file, you'll need 6.1 GB.
 As per instructions on https://www.knime.com/downloads/update, the link appear here KNIME Analytics Platform: download KNIME Update Site The actual url of the link being